carbon-language/carbon-lang/llvm/docs/SpeculativeLoadHardening.md

 ```

 For an ABI without a "red zone" (and thus unable to read the return address
-from the stack), mitigating returns face similar problems to calls below.
+from the stack), we can compute the expected return address prior to the call
+into a register preserved across the call and use that similarly to the above.

 Indirect calls (and returns in the absence of a red zone ABI) pose the most
 significant challenge to propagate.
 The simplest technique would be to define a